IQSS/dataverse/doc/sphinx-guides/source/style/foundations.rst

 Logos
 =====

-The Dataverse Project logo (below) is displayed in the footer, and was the basis for the creation of the application's icons and favicon.
+The Dataverse Project logo is displayed in the footer, and was the basis for the creation of the application's icons and favicon.

 Create both print and web version of the Dataverse Project logo by downloading this vector-based SVG file: :download:`dataverse_project_logo.svg <../_static/dataverse_project_logo.svg>`